realA10001986/VSR/README.md

 ##### &#9654; Erase WiFi Config

 Clicking this (and saying "yes" in the confirmation dialog) erases the WiFi connection configuration (as set up through the *Connect to WiFi* page) and reboots the device; it will restart in "access point" (AP) mode.
-See [here](#short-summary-of-first-steps).
+See [here](#initial-configuration).

 ---

 ### Setup page

-#### Basic settings
+#### <ins>Basic settings</ins>

 ##### &#9654; Smooth voltage changes

-If this option is checked, changing the pushwheels slowly and smoothly adapts the display to the new chosen value.
-If this is disabled, the display follows the pushwheels immediately.
+If this option is checked, the display follows pushwheel changes smoothly, ie in several steps.
+If this is unchecked, the display follows the pushwheels immediately.

 ##### &#9654; Voltage fluctuations